cenfun/monocart-coverage-reports/README.md

 ```

 ## Compare Reports
+> If the V8 data format is used for Istanbul reports, it will be automatically converted from V8 to Istanbul.

 | | Istanbul | V8 | V8 to Istanbul |
 | :--------------| :------ | :------ | :----------------------  |
 | Coverage data | [Istanbul](https://github.com/gotwarlost/istanbul/blob/master/coverage.json.md) (Object) | [V8](#v8-coverage-data-format) (Array) | [V8](#v8-coverage-data-format) (Array) |